pollinations/pollenwall/README.md

 After downloading, add it to an appropriate place in your file system which is included in your `PATH` variable and run `pollenwall` in command line.

 If you wish you can navigate to the folder where `pollenwall` is and run it like the following `./pollenwall`.

+If mac doesn't let you run the app please remove the extended attributes on the app.
+`xattr -d com.apple.quarantine <path-to-app>`

 ### Binary releases